 Your plastic surgeon can recommend the right implants for you based on your goals.
 Keep in mind that implants do not directly translate to cup sizes, but are rather measured in cubic centimeters (CCs).
 This means it can be more helpful to have a general idea of your ideal size rather than a specific cup size.

-Your plastic surgeon can take care to ensure your scars are not visible with regular clothing.
+Your plastic surgeon can take care to ensure your scars are not visible by placing them in the natural creases of your skin.
 Additionally, we can recommend the right silicone scar treatments or professional skincare options to reduce the appearance of scarring.

 Teardrop-shaped implants are a new kind of implant that offer more natural-looking results than traditional round implants.
 They are sometimes called ‘anatomical’ implants because they mimic the natural shape of the breast, providing less volume at the top of the breast and tapering downward.